pcdavies/kubernetes-tutorial/Istio.md

 - Make sure everythign was removed

     ```
-    kubectl get virtualservices   #-- there should be no virtual services
+    kubectl get virtualservices -n istio-demos   #-- there should be no virtual services
-    kubectl get destinationrules  #-- there should be no destination rules
+    kubectl get destinationrules -n istio-demos  #-- there should be no destination rules
-    kubectl get gateway           #-- there should be no gateway
+    kubectl get gateway -n istio-demos           #-- there should be no gateway
-    kubectl get pods               #-- the Bookinfo pods should be deleted
+    kubectl get pods -n istio-demos              #-- the Bookinfo pods should be deleted
     ```

 ## Installing Monitoring Tools